MarkHershey/arxiv-dl/README.md

     -   Source Code Links
     -   Citation (`BibTeX`)
 -   Configure the desired download destination via environment variables.
--   All downloaded papers will be named by its arXiv ID and paper title without whitespaces.
+-   All downloaded papers will be named by its arXiv ID and paper title without whitespace.

+### Why?

+-   Save time and effort to download, rename, and organize papers.
+-   Speedup downloading process by using parallel connections.
+-   Local paper list would be handy for quick local lookup, locate, and cite papers.

 ## Install